Iampegassi/s5630014_software_Engineering/README.md

 In recent years, CNN has been adapted as a better alternative to the traditional classification techniques.
 This is because they have been improved models with new network structures that use multi-convolutional layers for fashion classification with good accuracy (Nocentini et al. 2022).
 Due to its advantages, two neural network models will be trained for a fashion classification task using the same datasets.
 The differences in their performance will be shown below.

+## Literature Review

+Fashion classification can be challenging due to the diverse properties and attributes that are perculiar to an individual product.
+However, the emergence of deep learning techniques has been used to achieve good results in computer vision

 ### Datasets